 People have all kinds of emotional needs.
-We want to feel special, important, appreciated, understood, safe, secure, and so forth.
+We want to feel special, important, appreciated, understood, safe, and secure.

-While meeting our partner’s needs (and vice versa) sounds easy on paper, it’s really not — primarily because each person shares his or her own unique set of prioritized needs.
+While meeting our partner’s needs (and vice versa) sounds easy on paper, it’s really not — primarily because each person shares his or her own unique sets of prioritized needs.
 Some people, for example, prioritize their need for connection and security.
 Other people prioritize their need for status and power.

-For this reason, there’s a good chance two people are meeting the other partner’s wrong needs and neglecting the right ones.
-As a result, disagreements, resentment, arguments start to pop up, and the inevitable breakup follows.
+And because everyone prioritizes their needs differently, there’s a good chance two partners are meeting each other’s wrong needs while neglecting the right ones.
+As a result, disagreements, resentment, arguments start to pop up, and a breakup follows.

-So, to avoid this predicament, I recommend picking up His needs, Her Needs, by Willard F Harley.
-The book will give you a solid intro to the many needs you and your partner hold, how to meet them, and how to communicate yours so they can meet them.
+I recommend picking up His needs, Her Needs, by Willard F Harley to avoid this predicament.
+The book will give you a solid intro to the many needs people hold, how to meet them, and how to communicate yours so your partner (or future partner) can meet them.